Behavioral Health: Prevention Services

-Alcohol and Drug Use Prevention staff work to reduce alcohol and other drug abuse in Carroll County.
-We raise awareness of substance abuse and teach people how to make healthy choices.
-Our programs are research-based and available for all age groups, from tweens to senior citizens.
+Substance Abuse Prevention staff work to reduce alcohol and other drug abuse in Carroll County by raising awareness and teaching individuals how to make healthy choices.
+The programs used are research-based and available for all age groups, from children to senior citizens.

-- A substance abuse awareness program for civic groups, education and health personnel, parent groups, workplace employees, church groups and students.
+- Substance abuse awareness programs for civic groups, education and health personnel, parent groups, workplace employees, church groups, students, non-profit agencies, and others

 Carroll County Opioid Prevention Coalition